Hydreuma

 In Roman Egypt, a hydreuma (plural hydreumata) was an enclosed (and often fortified) "watering station" along trade routes in dry regions.
 A hydreuma was a manned and fortified watering hole or way station along a caravan route, providing a man-made oasis.

 Etymology

 The term Hydreuma only refers to wells, not to any other source of water.
 Water-tanks were known as hydreia or lakkos; technically the term hydreuma wasn't being applied to these forts.
 An example of the other usages of the term "hydreuma" are the water basins of Roman era-Kharga Oasis and outlying parts of villages with wells there.
 The Arabs called these Roman fortified wells dêr (monastery), kariyah (village) or diminutive kurêyah or wekâla (caravanserai).
+The Egyptian term for well was Pmoun.

 Construction, use and history

 Hydreuma are fortified water supply posts in the Eastern Sahara.
 According to Strabo they had wells or cisterns: